Travel guide

 Does the same eSIM work for Bali and Indonesia?

 Yes.
 An Indonesia eSIM works in Bali, Java, Lombok, the Gili Islands, and the rest of the archipelago because it covers the entire country.
 You don't need a different eSIM for each island.
-Bali is a province of Indonesia, so a single national plan gives you data in all your travel destinations.
+Bali is a province of Indonesia, so a single national plan will give you data in all your travel destinations.

 How many GB do I need for two weeks in Indonesia?